The Best Cities for Musicians and Careers in Music

-First, there is definitely such a thing as a "music city" - and it's not just Nashville.
-There are some cities that are closely associated with some aspect of the music industry - some places are associated with a certain sound or type of music, and some cities are music industry "centers" in that they have an abundance of music-related businesses.
-There are benefits to being in one of these places, and sometimes, moving to a city with a thriving music industry is a must.
-Consider the following:
+First, there is definitely such a thing as a "music city," and it's not just Nashville.
+There are some cities that are closely associated with some aspect of the music industry, some places are associated with a certain sound or type of music and some cities are music industry "centers" in that they have an abundance of music-related businesses.
+There are benefits to being in one of these places, and in some cases moving to a city with a thriving music industry is a must.

 - For musicians, if your musical inspiration is rooted in a certain location, then being in that place can be helpful creatively.
-Some places are known for a certain sound or are significant in the history of a certain genre of music—think of Nashville, Glasgow, Seattle, South Bronx, Chicago and New Orleans, to name just a few.
+Some places are known for a certain sound or are significant in the history of a certain genre of music—think of Nashville, Glasgow, Seattle, South Bronx, Detroit, Chicago, and New Orleans, to name just a few.
 Not all musicians (or all styles of music) have a "mecca" city, but if yours does, moving there might be creatively inspiring, and you are more likely to meet up with like-minded musicians and find fans.

-So, moving to a music city can be a good thing, but before you pack your bags, be aware that there are some downsides:
+Moving to a music city can be a good thing, but before you hit the road, be aware that there are some downsides:

-- Music industry jobs aren't always very well paid, and the cost of living in many - in fact, most - music industry centers is very high.
+- Music industry jobs aren't always very well-paid, and the cost of living in many (in fact, most) music industry centers is quite high.

 What's the Alternative?

 The bottom line is that many people with music careers do not live in music centers, and moving to one isn't a must.
-But - you do need to work hard at developing your own opportunities and use the internet to make business connections that aren't in your backyard.
+But you do need to work hard at developing your own opportunities and use the internet and social media to make business connections that aren't in your backyard.